Paradise Valley Mall: Opening

 The mall opened in 1978; however, the opening ceremony was held on February 28, 1979.
 The mall opened with three anchor tenants, JCPenney occupying the West anchor space, Goldwater's (later Robinsons-May and then Macy's, then vacant) occupying the center space and Diamond's (later Dillard's, and later Sears, now demolished) occupying the Eastern space.
 The mall was designed by local architect Rafique Islam of the firm Architectonics Inc. A.V.
 Schwann & Associates were the structural engineer.
 The Law Company Inc. of Wichita, Kansas was general contractor.
 The mall was constructed of Slump Block and white stucco, and featured skylights, landscaped courtyards.
 The floors of the mall were Parquet and Terrazzo tile in Indian patterns.
 When built the mall featured several energy efficient features including a heavily insulated roof deck and a central chiller plant with remote air handlers for the climate control system.
+The Diamond's building was designed by Phoenix architect Bennie Gonzales and featured a Navajo White exterior with simulated skylights and tile floors on the interior.
 Diamond's was the first anchor to open, opening in early February 1979.
 JCPenney opened with the grand opening ceremony on February 28, 1979.
 Goldwater's was the last of the three anchors to open opening on August 11, 1980.
 General Cinema Theater opened June 15, 1979.
 It later became a Harkins Theatres then was vacant for almost a decade until Picture Show moved in in 2010.

 The mall is the hub of a master planned community called Paradise Valley Village.
 The entire project was developed by Westcor, the leading shopping center developer in Arizona, which is now a unit of The Macerich Company.
 Dayton Hudson Corporation, now Target Corporation, was an early investor in the project and owned the Diamond's department store chain, which was one of the original anchor tenants.